magento/devdocs/src/guides/v2.3/graphql/tutorials/checkout/checkout-add-product-to-cart.md

 -  simple product
 -  virtual product

-{:.bs-callout-info}
+{:.bs-callout .bs-callout-info}
 If you add a product to the shopping cart as a registered customer, be sure to send the customer's authorization token in the `Authorization` parameter of the header.
-See ["Get customer authorization token"]({{ page.baseurl }}/graphql/get-customer-authorization-token.html) for more details.
+See [Authorization tokens]({{page.baseurl}}/graphql/authorization-tokens.html) for more details.

 `{ CART_ID }` is the unique shopping cart ID from [Step 2.
 Create empty cart]({{ page.baseurl }}/graphql/tutorials/checkout/checkout-add-product-to-cart.html).